 How is the SSAF used

-All Australian universities charge students an annual fee to raise money for student services and facilities.
-Deakin will charge the fee in 2014, and eligible students are able to defer the payment through the SA-HELP loan scheme, which is similar to HECS-HELP and FEE-HELP.
+All Australian universities can charge students an annual fee to raise money for student services and facilities.

-For the current rates, visit the Student Services and Amenities Fee webpage.
+For the current amounts payable, visit the Student Services and Amenities Fee webpage.

 The University has found that the vibrancy of our campuses, range of services and activities available to students and the number of students accessing services and participating in events and activities has grown exponentially since this fee was introduced.

-In late 2013 the University invited students to provide feedback on how the fee revenue should be spent in 2014.
-Following this consultation, approved expenditure for specific programs, services and infrastructure for 2014 is listed below, with many of the services and programs to be delivered by DUSA.
-See DUSA and SSAF 2014 (pdf, 2.3 MB) for detailed information.
+In late 2015 the University invited students to provide feedback on how the fee revenue should be spent in 2016.
+Following this consultation, approved expenditure for specific programs, services and infrastructure for 2016 is listed below, with many of the services and programs to be delivered by DUSA.

 (+ $350k non SSAF included in the University 2016 budget)

 Sporting Programs - including competitions, clubs and University Games (including 100% subsidy for Uni Games and 50% subsidy for Southern Uni Games)

 Social Engagement including non-sporting clubs and societies, main orientation, events and volunteers